jacksonianrtaylor/movie_rec_proj/README.md

-Both the basic linear regression model and the strongest mlp regressor model were tested and the best model was found to be a basic linear regression model the order of importance to all the tested models was feature_3 , feature_1, and feature_2 and the best combination of features is feature_1 and feature_3
+Both the basic linear regression model and the strongest mlp regressor model were tested and the best model was found to be a basic linear regression model the order of featurs importance to all the tested models was feature_3 , feature_1, and feature_2 and the best combination of features is feature_1 and feature_3

-the suprising hearistic, was that feature_1 copntained more relevant information than feature 2 did in a sense this can be explained because they both have the same orgin (mean of users ratings) But feature_2 was weighted and feature_1 was not weighted
+the suprising hearistic, was that feature_1 was weighed higher than feature 2 in a sense this can be explained because they both have the same orgin (mean of users ratings) But feature_2 was weighted and feature_1 was not weighted